Building Beloved Community

 According to the King Center, the Beloved Community was Dr. King’s global vision for all people to share in the wealth of the earth.
 In the Beloved Community, poverty, hunger and homelessness will not be tolerated because international standards of human decency will not allow it.
 Racism and all forms of discrimination, bigotry and prejudice will be replaced by an all-inclusive spirit of sisterhood and brotherhood.
 In the Beloved Community, international disputes will be resolved by adversaries’ peaceful conflict resolution and reconciliation instead of using military power.
 Love and trust will triumph over fear and hatred.
 Peace with justice will prevail over war and military conflict.

 The Baltimore-Washington Conference is engaged in building beloved community through:

-- We Rise United to Build Beloved Community Project for embedding inclusion, diversity, equity and antiracism in leaders, communities and processes.
+- We Rise United to Build Beloved Community is a strategic initiative to ensure embedding inclusion, diversity, equity and antiracism in leaders, communities and processes.

 - Multicultural Ministry that ensures that historically marginalized communities are intentionally strengthened.